orbit-online/upkg/README.md

 - Installing packages via e.g. raw.githubusercontent.com or the local filesystem to avoid the git dependency (would require `name` to be present in `upkg.json`)
 - Using something like `JSON.sh` to avoid the jq dependency
-- Some kind of index of public packages

 ## Alternatives